Updated: June 1, 2022

-This Policy is intended to supplement the Company’s Statement on Personal Data Privacy for personal data transfers between the EU, the UK, or Switzerland and the United States.
+This Policy is intended to supplement the Company’s Statement on Personal Data Privacy for personal data transfers between the EU or Switzerland and the United States.

 Huntsman International LLC and its U.S. subsidiaries and affiliates, which include: